-- (6) The Commissioner may waive the minimum data availability requirements contained in subdivision (3) or (4), as applicable, of this subsection if the owner or operator of the stationary source can demonstrate to the Commissioner's satisfaction that such data availability was not reasonably achievable.
-The Commissioner shall consider, at a minimum, the following information: - (A) The actual operating hours of the stationary source; - (B) The duration of and nature of the CEMS or COMS downtime; and - (C) The actual data availability achieved during the calendar quarter. - (7) During an out-of-control period, the CEMS data may not be used in calculating emission compliance nor be counted towards meeting minimum data availability.
+(6) The Commissioner may waive the minimum data availability requirements contained in subdivisions (3) and (4) of this subsection if the owner or operator of the stationary source can demonstrate to the Commissioner's satisfaction that such data availability was not reasonably achievable.
+The Commissioner shall consider, at a minimum, the following information:

+- (A) The actual operating hours of the stationary source; - (B) The duration of and nature of the CEMS or COMS downtime; and - (C) The actual data availability achieved during the calendar quarter.

+(7) During an out-of-control period, the CEMS data may not be used in calculating emission compliance nor be counted towards meeting minimum data availability.